Spend your first 5 minutes with God

 This devotional study is a gentle invitation to hide God’s Word deep in your heart — one verse at a time.
 With 30 carefully chosen Scriptures, space to pause and reflect, and simple and encouraging teachings, you’ll be reminded that God’s Truth really can shape your everyday moments.

-Whether you’re just starting out or need a fresh reminder of what’s true, this is a beautiful way to grow closer to God — and to help someone else do the same.
+Whether you’re just starting out or need a fresh reminder of what’s true, this is a beautiful way to grow closer to God.

 Can I be Honest?
 Study Guide